whaynes/STCW23/jekyll/assessments/Engine/OICEW-2-1B.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given a drilling machine, proper tools, lighting, ventilation, and metal stock of no less than 1- inch thickness, with a 3/8 inch diameter blind hole perpendicular to the surface." | markdownify }}
+In a workshop/laboratory or other safe working environment, given a drilling machine, proper tools, lighting, ventilation, and metal stock of no less than 1- inch thickness, with a 3/8 inch diameter blind hole perpendicular to the surface.

 ### Performance requirement